practicingruby/practicing-ruby-paid/posts/v5/006-process-spawning-patterns.md

 end
 ```

 The very first spec says that `system` should be private.
-I set that up right away because it's not the interesting part.
-If we run the `system` specs again with this addition we get our first of several failures:
+I set that up right
+away because it's not the interesting part.
+If we run the `system` specs again,
+we get our first of several failures:

 ``` console
 1)